 Note: Section 278 deals with when a workplace determination ceases to apply to an employee.

 (3) A workplace determination that has ceased to operate can never operate again.

-277 Employers, employees and employee organisations covered by a workplace determination
+277 Employers, employees and employee organisations covered by a workplace determination effect, that the determination covers the employer, employee or organisation:

 Employers, employees and employee organisations